PS5 restock update: Track today on Twitter, Walmart, Target and more

 Unfortunately, this latest Walmart restock was a complete disaster with very few customers actually managing to check out with a console, and a third-party seller listing the PS5 console for an outrageous $1,077 during the restock window.
 Gamers took to social media to vent their frustration at the retailer.

-With GameStop also restocking this week, Target and Best Buy are now the most likely candidates to a restock next week.
-In fact, the next Target drop has been tipped for next week.
+With GameStop also restocking last week, Target is the most likely candidate to restock this week.
+In fact, the next Target drop has already been tipped.

 In frustrating restock-related news, Sony has confirmed that supply of the PS5 isn't expected to get any better this year.
 This would mean restock shortages continuing into 2022.
 Fear not, however, we'll be here every single week tracking restocks until the console is available without issue.